 I’ll inspect the structure, systems and components of the home, inside and out, from the foundation to the roof, using the latest tools and technology.
 I encourage you to attend your inspection so that I can describe my process, explain my findings, point out important maintenance items, and answer all of your questions.
-As a state-licensed Certified Master Inspector® trained by the International Association of Certified Home Inspectors (InterNACHI), I adhere to a comprehensive Residential Standards of Practice.
+As a Florida state-licensed (HI 681) and Certified Master Inspector® trained by the International Association of Certified Home Inspectors (InterNACHI), I adhere to a comprehensive Residential Standards of Practice.
 This means that I will inspect all of the following, when visible and accessible:

 - Structural Components

 - Attic, Ventilation & Insulation

 - Plumbing System

 - Interior, including: